1-20 of 64

 Published Online: 19 September 2014

-... in the renal pelvis or calyces, 1 in the upper ureter and 7 in the lower ureter.
+... in the upper ureter and 7 in the lower ureter.
 There was no matched pair identified for mid-ureteric tumours.
 While the majority of patients had pTa disease (77%), 1 patient pair had pT2 and 2 had pT3 disease.
-Mean follow-up was not significantly different between the two...
+Mean follow-up was not significantly different between the two groups (LNU 25.8 months, ONU 57.0...

 Journal Articles